 Rome's abundance of beautiful settings makes it a superb place to catch a concert.
 Many international stars play at the Auditorium Parco della Musica, a state-of-the-art, Renzo Piano–designed complex that combines architectural innovation with perfect acoustics.
 However, there are often creative uses of other spaces.
-In recent years there have been major gigs on the ancient racetrack Circo Massimo, and Coldplay have even played on the Imperial Rome film set at Cinecittà.
+In past years there have been major gigs on the ancient racetrack Circo Massimo, and Coldplay have even played on the Imperial Rome film set at Cinecittà.

 Music in Rome is not just about catching Rome's world-class Orchestra dell'Accademia Nazionale di Santa Cecilia (www.santacecilia.it) at the Auditorium Parco della Musica.
-There are concerts by the Accademia Filarmonica Romana at Teatro Olimpico; the Auditorium Conciliazione, Rome’s premier classical music venue before the newer auditorium was opened, is still a force to be reckoned with; and the Istituzione Universitaria dei Concerti, holds concerts in the Aula Magna of La Sapienza University.
+There are concerts by the Accademia Filarmonica Romana at Teatro Olimpico; the Auditorium Conciliazione, Rome’s premier classical-music venue before the newer auditorium was opened, is still a force to be reckoned with; and the Istituzione Universitaria dei Concerti holds concerts in the Aula Magna of La Sapienza University.

 Free classical concerts are held in many of Rome’s churches, especially at Easter and around Christmas and New Year; look out for information at Rome’s tourist kiosks.
 Rome's second-largest church after St Peter's, the Basilica di San Paolo Fuori le Mura, hosts an important choral mass on 25 January and the hymn 'Te Deum' is sung at the Chiesa del Gesù on 31 December.